Last Updated on January 9, 2023

 That actually caught me off guard because I figured it wouldn’t feel as great as other mice since it uses different side plates but there is no sacrifice in quality for that feature.

-Then of course you have Razer’s Synapse tool where you can customize your profiles, lighting and other mouse settings as you’d expect to be able to.
+Then of course you have Razer’s Synapse tool where you can customize your profiles, lighting, and other mouse settings as you’d expect to be able to.

 More lighting zones and maybe a side plate that includes a sniper button would have been nice but that’s also asking for a lot considering that it is packed with all of the features that it has.